Euro, yen lead gains as USD suffers positioning setback

 Rising in tandem, the Australian dollar reached a high of $0.7245 AUD=D4, pulling away from a two-week low of $0.7172.

-Australia's employment data due at 0030 GMT (7:30 a.m.
-EST) should provide fresh cues for traders.
+Australia's employment data due at 0030 GMT should provide fresh cues for traders.
 After the previous outsized jump of nearly 60,000 jobs, the consensus is for a fall of 10,000 jobs in November.
+ECONAU